Python-PyQt/PyQt6-Docs/descriptions/QtNetwork/QNetworkProxyFactory-systemProxyForQuery-f.rst

 On Windows, this function will use the WinHTTP DLL functions.
 Despite its name, Microsoft suggests using it for all applications that require network connections, not just HTTP.
 This will respect the proxy settings set on the registry with the proxycfg.exe tool.
 If those settings are not found, this function will attempt to obtain Internet Explorer's settings and use them.

-On macOS, this function will obtain the proxy settings using the SystemConfiguration framework from Apple.
+On macOS, this function will obtain the proxy settings using the CFNetwork framework from Apple.
 It will apply the FTP, HTTP and HTTPS proxy configurations for queries that contain the protocol tag "ftp", "http" and "https", respectively.
 If the SOCKS proxy is enabled in that configuration, this function will use the SOCKS server for all queries.
 If SOCKS isn't enabled, it will use the HTTPS proxy for all TcpSocket and UrlRequest queries.

 On systems configured with libproxy support, this function will rely on libproxy to obtain the proxy settings.
 Depending on libproxy configurations, this can in turn delegate to desktop settings, environment variables, etc.